geofront-auth/geofront/README.rst

   - Everyone might need to add ``-i`` option to use team's own key.

 - The above ways are both hard to scale servers.
-Imagine your team have more than 10 servers.
+Imagine your team has more than 10 servers.

 Idea